How to play poker? What are the different types of poker?

 - The active players make it to the showdown.
 All the active players at this stage reveal their cards, and the best hand wins.

 Note that the hand must have exactly two hole cards and three community cards.
-If you want more action at the table, then this is the Omaha you should go for!
+If you want more action at the table, then this is the one you should go for!

 Badugi is quite a unique poker when you compare it to the types of poker we discussed.
 The uniqueness lies in the ranking that it uses.
 Learning Badugi can be difficult.
 The game originated around the 1980s, so it is quite new.